 The Womfy Ear & Neck Pain Relief pillow mimics the shape of your head.
 It consists of a mix of both memory and gel foam for a firm support and temperature regulation.
 It is also great for transition sleepers as it prevents pain and pressure.
 This means that it won’t press your ears if you find yourself in the side sleeping position.

-This product has a rating of 4.5 out of 5 stars on Amazon.
 While most customers were happy with the innovation, some complained that the pillow was too low to provide neck support.

 [amazon link=”B0741QPZR5″ title=” Purple Pillow”/]